AugustinasG/copy-button/README.md

 **Features:**

-With a click of a button, you can copy to clipboard your input text.
+With a click of a button, you can copy your input text and paste it anywhere.

 **Technologies Used:**